-- 4.1 The Training Provider is required to conduct a workplace induction with the Apprentice/Trainee and supervisor and sign off the Training Plan with the supervisor/employer. - 4.2 In addition to the requirements in Section 2 to make a minimum of four contacts per year with the employer, the Training Provider is required to make a minimum number of visits to deliver training.
-The minimum number of visits depends on the proportion of training and assessment planned to be delivered in the workplace: - a. one visit for 25 per cent or less of the nominal hours of the qualification; - b. two visits for 26 50 per cent of the nominal hours of the qualification; - c. three visits for 51 75 per cent of the nominal hours of the qualification; and - d. four visits for more than 75 per cent of the nominal hours of the qualification. - 4.3.
-The purpose of the visits is to: - a. deliver training and/or assessment in accordance with the Training Plan; - discuss progress against the Training Plan with the Apprentice/Trainee; and document the training and/or assessment delivered against the competencies for the Training Plan.
+- 4.1 The Training Provider is required to conduct a workplace induction with the Apprentice or Trainee and supervisor and sign off the Training Plan with the supervisor/employer. - 4.2 In addition to the requirements in Section 2 to make a minimum of four contacts per year with the employer, the Training Provider is required to make a minimum number of visits to deliver training.
+The minimum number of visits depends on the proportion of training and assessment planned to be delivered in the workplace: - a) one visit per year for 25 per cent or less of the nominal hours of the program; - b) two visits per year for 26 50 per cent of the nominal hours of the program; - c) three visits per year for 51 75 per cent of the nominal hours of the program; and - d) four visits per year for more than 75 per cent of the nominal hours of the program. - 4.3.
+The purpose of the visits is to: - a) deliver training and/or assessment in accordance with the Training Plan; - b) discuss progress against the Training Plan with the Apprentice/Trainee; and - document the training and/or assessment delivered against the competencies for the Training Plan.

-Note: the Training Provider may also obtain employer sign off on competency during these visits if convenient (ie, some of these visits may be done concurrently with the four required employer contacts per year).
+Note: the Training Provider may also obtain employer sign off on competency during these visits if convenient (i.e., some of these visits may be done concurrently with the four required employer contacts per year).